lonycell/grafana.v7/docs/sources/getting-started/glossary.md

 # Glossary

-This topic lists words and abbreviations that are commonly used in the Grafana documentation and community.
+This topic lists words and abbreviations that are commonly used in the ThingSPIN documentation and community.

 <table>
   <tr>